What is an Overseas Property Scheme?

 In relation to what is quantifiable the FSCS will look at the difference in value of the investors pension at the time of the transfer, and what the value of the pension would be now if the investor had remained in their pension and not transferred.
 They will also look in to the costs incurred in transferring from the pension and investing in the SIPP.

-Where losses exceed £50,000, the FSCS will still only of the maximum in full and final settlement of the claim.
+Even where losses exceed £50,000, the FSCS will only provide redress up to the maximum of £50,000 in full and final settlement of the claim.

 What does this mean for me?